-December 19, 2016
+December 25, 2017

-Proposal 2: Election of Ten (10) Directors (excluding Directors Who Are Audit and Supervisory Committee Members)
+Proposal 2: Election of Nine (9) Directors (excluding Directors Who Are Audit and Supervisory Committee Members)

-All nine (9) Directors (excluding Directors who are Audit and Supervisory Committee members) will resign at the conclusion of this General Meeting of Shareholders due to the expiration of their terms of office.
-Accordingly, the Company requests the approval for the election of ten (10) Directors (excluding Directors who are Audit and Supervisory Committee members), which constitutes an increase of one (1) Director for the purpose of enhancement of management structure.
+All ten (10) Directors (excluding Directors who are Audit and Supervisory Committee members) will resign at the conclusion of this meeting due to the expiration of their terms of office.
+In that regard, the Company requests approval for the election of nine (9) Directors (excluding Directors who are Audit and Supervisory Committee members).
 This proposal was reviewed by the Audit and Supervisory Committee, but the committee did not find any matters requiring special mention.